 Bisham Abbey Wedding Photography

-It is said to be the most haunted house in Berkshire.
-One of the more active paranormal residents of Bisham Abbey is in fact believed to be that of Lady Elizabeth Hoby, who in a tragic accident is said to have killed her son William.
-Her phantom has been seen since the early 1600’s wandering the grounds.
+Many say this is the most haunted house in Berkshire.
+One of the more active paranormal residents of Bisham Abbey is in fact believed to be that of Lady Elizabeth Hoby, who in a tragic accident killed her son William.
+Her phantom has been seen since the early 1600s wandering the grounds.

 It now belongs to the National Sports Council, and the England football team trains here.

 Photographing Weddings at Bisham Abbey

 On a far more cheery note, Bisham Abbey now hosts wedding ceremonies and receptions.
 The lovely riverside gardens provide fabulous wedding photography opportunities.

 The abbey has so many dramatic backdrops.
 For example, its colourful gardens and dramatic interiors are always an absolute pleasure to photograph.
 Oak panelling and high ceilings are a dream for my style of wedding photography!
 I adore all the huge leaded windows, the arched doorways, and the quirkiness of this charming old venue.

 Sometimes photographers are lucky with light, and sometimes we make our own luck!
 The gorgeous summer sunset photographs you see above are mixture of the two, and the secret is to seize the moment when it happens as it never lasts long.